 - Practice with different mediums.
 Mediums are different types of materials, such as acrylic paint, pencil, crayons, markers, etc. Don’t force yourself to use a medium that doesn’t feel natural.
 Try different tools; if you don’t like paint brushes, paint with your hands!

 - Experiment, explore, play, and have fun!

-Have students share with each other their Dot Art projects.
+Have students share with each other their Dot Art projects through a gallery walk.
+What did they design?
+Why did they choose the colours they did?
 What did they find challenging?
-How did working on a digital Dot Art project compare to working in a traditional Dot Art project?
+How did working on a digital Dot Art project compare to working in a traditional Dot Art medium?

 The Dot Art you create can be used as a background in Scratch.
 To add your image as a background open Scratch 3.

 - In the bottom right corner of your screen there is a backdrop button, hover over the button and select “Upload Backdrop”.
 This will open up your file explorer so you can find your image.

 2. After you have uploaded your image you will be taken to a screen for editing backgrounds.
 From here you can add text and additional drawings.